Beautiful Day: Live performances

 Ever since its tour debut at the first date of the Elevation Tour on 24 March 2001 in Miami, "Beautiful Day" has been played at every single full tour concert as well as a number of promotional appearances and concerts not connected with a tour.
 On the Elevation Tour, "Beautiful Day" was normally the second song played, though it did open one show, and was played late in the set list at two concerts.
-During the Vertigo Tour, it appeared in the first half of the main set.
+During the 2005-2006 Vertigo Tour, it appeared in the first half of the main set.

-On the U2 360° Tour it typically appeared early in the main set, it also opened some concerts in the early 2011 shows.
+On the 2009-2011 U2 360° Tour it typically appeared early in the main set, it also opened some concerts in the early 2011 shows.
 For the final leg of the tour it was moved back to the midpoint of the show and featured a pre-recorded video of astronaut Mark Kelly.
-Kelly had previously chosen the song for a wake up call on Space Shuttle flight STS-134.
-On the Innocence + Experience Tour it either appeared late in the main set or during the encore.
+Kelly had previously chosen the song for a wake up call on the 2011 Space Shuttle flight STS-134.
+On the 2015 Innocence + Experience Tour it either appeared late in the main set or during the encore.

 During The Joshua Tree Tour 2017 "Beautiful Day" would often open the encore.
 Performances on this tour featured an extended introduction leading into the start of the song, and the bridge was extended with synth like voices in the background.
 Performances on the 2019 leg of the tour were similar.
-For the Experience + Innocence Tour, the song was moved towards the beginning of the show, initially the same extended introduction was used as on The Joshua Tree Tours 2017 and 2019, however this was dropped after a few shows.
+For the 2018 Experience + Innocence Tour, the song was moved towards the beginning of the show, initially the same extended introduction was used as on The Joshua Tree Tours 2017 and 2019, however this was dropped after a few shows.